AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 This will probably take about 2-8 hours in total (without the hiking in the Rose Garden but getting there if you stay in the Dolomites).

 P.S: One of my readers told me she was a bit disappointed because it seemed trees around the lake were cut back and it does not look as it does in my pictures.
 My pictures are not photoshopped, so this is how I experienced this beautiful lake area.
 I have not been there in the last few months but just as an info from one of my readers.
+However, I did some research and apparently, there was a wild storm that had a negative impact on the trees and surroundings, so keep that in mind.

 Find my detailed guide for Lake Carezzo here.